H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 - autonomous learning traces,
 - research history and notebook‑like notes,
 - thesis and GBIM‑related documentation,
-- personal and organizational documents for the steward/author,
+- personal and organisational documents for the steward/author,
 - Hilbert‑space and learner‑corpus materials.

-These collections have schemas declared and are intended to hold embeddings for governance documents, thesis materials, autonomous learner outputs, and personal research corpora.
-Their presence establishes the intended semantic architecture, even when embeddings are still being backfilled.
+The flagship GBIM belief collection `gbim_beliefs_v2` sits in this family.
+It is populated directly from `gbimbeliefnormalized`, with each row embedded as a document whose text is constructed from the nine GBIM axes and whose metadata carries belief identifiers, epochs, and dataset provenance.
+This collection is already in production and is the primary semantic memory surface for structured beliefs in the RAG services.

 ---